 Students must meet all aspects of the clinical clearance policy in order to attend clinical rotations.
 Complete documentation of clinical clearance, per the requirements listed in this policy, is required to attend any off-campus clinical experience.
-The deadline for submitting and receiving clearance for clinical is August 15, 2022 Any student who fails to comply will have their clinical rotation dropped from their schedule until complete documentation of clinical clearance is submitted at which time re-enrollment in the nursing clinical is subject to space available and the discretion of the clinical facilities.
+The deadline for submitting and receiving clearance for clinical is August 15, 2024.
+Any student who fails to comply will have their clinical rotation dropped from their schedule until complete documentation of clinical clearance is submitted at which time re-enrollment in the nursing clinical is subject to space available and the discretion of the clinical facilities.

-Health Clearance Documentation: All of the following health clearance requirements must be on file at the Matthias Student Health Center August 15, 2022.
+Health Clearance Documentation: All the following health clearance requirements must be on file at the Matthias Student Health Center August 15, 2024.
 Proof of current CPR certification must be on file in the Nursing Office, Bailey Hall.
 If any item expires during a clinical rotation, updated documentation must be on file before the student will be allowed at the clinical site.

 - Current physical examination completed within the last 12 months (updated within 30 days of expiration) - Current season Influenza vaccination - Two (2) MMR's - Positive Measles, Mumps, and Rubella Titers - Chicken Pox (documented history of disease, vaccination and or a varicella titer) - Hepatitis B Vaccine or signed waiver.
 It is recommended that nursing students become immunized with the Hepatitis B Vaccine prior to enrolling in the nursing program.
 Bassett Healthcare Center requires all students to be immunized with the Hepatitis B vaccine series.
-Students need documentation that all 3 doses have been administered or that they are in the process of receiving them. - Meningitis Vaccine or signed waiver - Tetanus/diphtheria within 10 years - Mantoux (PPD)/Tuberculin Skin Test (TST) updated annually or follow up X-Ray updated every 2 years, or Quantiferon gold test updated annually - Complete COVID-19 vaccination series
+Students need documentation that all 3 doses have been administered or that they are in the process of receiving them. - Meningitis Vaccine or signed waiver - Tetanus/diphtheria within 10 years - QuantiFERON gold test or 2 step Mantoux (PPD)/Tuberculin Skin Test (TST) prior to the start of clinical, then PPD updated annually.

 Cardiopulmonary Resuscitation (CPR): In addition to documentation of health clearance, students must also present evidence of current American Heart Association CPR certification (BLS-Basic Life Support for Professional Rescuers).
 Students must maintain CPR certification throughout all academic semesters.
 Documentation of current CPR certification must be on file in the Bailey Hall Nursing Office with the secretary three weeks prior to the first scheduled day of each clinical rotation and whenever recertification occurs.
+CPR is offered on campus in the Fall semester each year for a fee of \$35.00.